wildstang/2023_scouting_data/README.md

 ## Thanks

-Thank you to all the scouters who contributed to this data.
-Our scouters spent countless hours in the stands and collected the vital data.
+Thank you to all the scouters who spent countless hours in the stands contributing to this data.